Medicinal Garden

 Target system: Digestive System, Immune System, Respiratory System, Integumentary System

 Use: False indigo has predominately been used for conditions of the digestive system.
 It can induce both vomiting but also stop vomiting depending on how the plant is prepared.
-Used for constipation and stomach pain.
-Will induce sweating and urination.
+It is used for constipation and stomach pain, and will induce sweating and urination.
 The plant has anti inflammatory properties that help in the respiratory tracts with bronchitis, sore throat and other respiratory infections.
 It will help reduce fevers.
 Placing a cold brew of the plant in the mouth can help reduce tooth aches and inflammation.
 Native Americans used the plant for tonsillitis, laryngitis, to help with oral injuries or wounds.
 The juice of the leaves are said to soften the skin and can be used on bruises, sprains, and external injuries.
 The juice has been less commonly used as a cleanser for swollen or inflamed eyes.

 Preparation: Medicinal Parts- bark/leaves.
-The leaves can be used fresh or dried.
-The inner bark is also used.
-Can be made into a tea, and juice from the leaves can be extracted.
+The leaves can be used fresh or dried and the inner bark is also used.
+The leaves and bark can be made into a tea or juice.

 Feverfew